SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/windsor-framework-a-new-trade-regulation-between-great-britain-and-northern-ireland/index.md

 > 🚧 *Important*
 >
-> *Businesses must familiarise themselves with the specific requirements set out in the[ Windsor Framework](https://www.gov.uk/government/publications/moving-parcels-from-great-britain-to-northern-ireland-under-the-windsor-framework) by HMRC.*
+> *Businesses must familiarise themselves with the specific requirements set out in the[Windsor Framework](https://www.gov.uk/government/publications/moving-parcels-from-great-britain-to-northern-ireland-under-the-windsor-framework) by HMRC.*

 To align with the Windsor Framework changes, customers using the Sapient system must update their shipping protocols and documentation processes.
 This includes integrating the new customs requirements into their logistics workflows and ensuring that all necessary data is captured correctly for both B2B and B2C shipments.
 Training staff on these updates will be crucial to ensure compliance and streamline operations.